Kind of makes a remake pointless.

 Lorraine: "We never would have fallen in love."

-Well, to be fair to Biff....
-Actually, no. Biff's a piece of crap.
+Well, to be f....
+Actually, no. Let's not be fair to Biff.
+Biff's a piece of crap.

 Still, one could probably assume that this milquetoast Biff at the very least was made by George to apologize profusely for his drunken misconduct.
 So while I'm not saying that Biff should get a free pass for what he tried to do, it's not out of the realm of possibility that Lorraine and George could have forgiven him enough to keep him around as their toady.